Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 ---

-## Why Your Couch?
-(The Perfect Target)
+## Why your couch? (the perfect target)

 Your cat chooses the couch over their scratching post because:

-- **Perfect Texture:** Upholstery fabric provides ideal resistance for claw removal
+- Perfect Texture: Upholstery fabric provides ideal resistance for claw removal
-- **Ideal Height:** Couches are often at perfect stretching height (12-18 inches)
+- Ideal Height: Couches are often at perfect stretching height (12-18 inches)
-- **Prime Location:** High-traffic areas maximize scent-marking effectiveness
+- Prime Location: High-traffic areas maximize scent-marking effectiveness
-- **Your Scent:** The couch smells like you, making it appealing for mixing scents
+- Your Scent: The couch smells like you, making it appealing for mixing scents

 ---

-## 7 Proven Methods to Stop Cat Scratching Couch
+## 7 proven methods to stop cat scratching couch

 ### Method 1: Provide Better Alternatives (Most Effective)
 **Why it works:** You can't stop scratching, but you CAN redirect it.